-Proposers must consider the CWP and DOL Conflict of Interest policy and disclose any conflict of interest or the appearance thereof by completing the disclosure section of the Proposal Cover Sheet.
+Proposers must consider the CWP and DOL Conflict of Interest policy and disclose any conflict of interest or the appearance thereof by completing the disclosure section of Attachment B.

 PART III.
 SPECIFICATIONS AND SCOPE OF SERVICES

 Program Design Considerations

 Proposers must consider the following elements in developing their program design or scope of services.
 SYELP contracts will include these requirements.